In the late 1960s, President Lyndon B. Johnson declared a “War on Poverty” and the concept of neighborhood health centers was born.

 At the same time, the founding dean of the new College Of Medicine at the University of Arizona – Dr. Merlin DuVal – wanted a new way to train young medical students and saw that a neighborhood health center would provide that opportunity while serving the healthcare needs of the underserved.
 He enlisted the help of Dr. Herb Abrams who had already worked with a community in Chicago to build one of the first centers there.
 Abrams connected with local leaders in the barrios and enlisted their support.

 With the donation of a building by Pima County and $50,000 for renovations, along with a federal grant, the first El Rio neighborhood health center opened in October of 1970 with a small staff of health professionals offering primary medical and dental care.
-El Rio Health is now one of the largest, most highly regarded integrated health centers in the country serving over 104,000 people at multiple locations throughout Tucson.
-We currently employ 1,300+ with an annual budget of $147M.
+El Rio Health is now one of the largest, most highly regarded integrated health centers in the country serving over 113,000 people at multiple locations throughout Tucson.
+We currently employ 1,500+ with an annual budget of over $180M.